 You can also study this course:

+Do you have a passion for film?
+Do you want bring stories to life?
 Our BA (Hons) Film Production course will see you developing your skills and knowledge in how films go from concept to screen.
 Work behind the camera and explore all aspects of production, from casting and scouting locations, to managing budgets and measuring the success of films.

 We understand that when it comes to deciding where you’d like to study, there are a lot of things to consider.
 Come along to our Open Day and discover why BNU could be the place for you.
 You can find out more about your course, meet the course team, and get all your questions answered.